zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 - Open the Renewal opportunity and click the **"New Quote"** button.
 - Select the **applicable billing account**.
 - Next, locate the subscription you would like to renew.
 If you are unsure which subscription to renew, click on the blue subscription name (i.e. A-S00263985) - this will open a new window that details that subscriptions products, quantities, pricing, etc.
-  - Note: If there are multiple billing accounts or subscriptions available, and you are unable to determine which to choose, please ask @Sales-Support via Chatter.
+  - Note: If there are multiple billing accounts or subscriptions available, and you are unable to determine which to choose, please request support from DD on the Account or Opportunity level.
 - Click the curved arrow renew icon to remew that subscription.
 - Note: If there are subscriptions available, click on the subscription name to open the subscription information and review the dates, products, and pricing of that subscription.